TobisMa/InfoTools/README.md

 ## RSA
 A simple tool written in python to generate RSA keys and to view the calculation of private keys.
 When someone has not installed python or does not want to use the given terminal programm, they can use the generated exe files.

+## JohnnyDesktop
+A runnable program for a Windows laptop to execute with resizing